On the Convergence and Calibration of Deep Learning with Differential Privacy: Continuous-time Convergence of DP Gradient Descent

-Notice that this general dynamics covers both the non-DP GD ($\sigma=0$ and/or $C_i \equiv 1$) and DP-GD with local or global clipping ($C_i\equiv c$).
-Through \Cref{prop:DP-GD_gradient_flow}, we claim that the gradient flow of \eqref{eq:DP_GD_discrete} is the same ODE regardless of the value of $\sigma$, and prove this in \Cref{sec:app_proofs}.
+Notice that this general dynamics covers both the standard non-DP GD ($\sigma=0$ and, $C_i=1$ if no clipping, or $C_i = c$ if batch clipping) and DP-GD with any clipping function.
+Through \Cref{prop:DP-GD_gradient_flow} (see proof in \Cref{sec:app_proofs}), we claim that the gradient flow of \eqref{eq:DP_GD_discrete} is the same ODE (not SDE) regardless of the value of $\sigma$.
+That is, different $\sigma$ always results in the same gradient flow as $\eta/n\to 0$.

 \begin{fact} For all $\sigma \ge 0$, the gradient descent in \eqref{eq:DP_GD_discrete} corresponds to the continuous gradient flow

 \end{fact}